iagofeijoorey/my-university-portfolio/ETSEmaps/README.md

 ## Description

-These are the files for my third big assigment of the subject "Algoritmos e Estructuras de Datos".
+These are the files for my third big assigment for the subject "Algoritmos e Estructuras de Datos".
 This project was made in C.

 The project consisted of creating a terminal application that can manage the structure of printers in a certain building of a certain company.
 You can add or remove printers from the building, access the list of printers, view pending print jobs for all printers, add jobs to a printer's print queue, and search for printers with low printing load.